Expressions

 An identifier is a sequence of characters in the code that identifies a variable, constant, map and a function, as well as a Struct, Message, contract, trait, or their fields and methods.
 Identifiers are case-sensitive and not quoted.

-In Tact, identifiers can contain latin lowercase letters (a-z
+In Tact, identifiers may contain Latin lowercase letters a-z

 Note, that when identifiers for primitive types start with an uppercase letter.
 Used-defined composite types, such as Structs and Messages also must be capitalized.